 Attendance during every lab session is required for the full duration of the session or until dismissed.
-Students must be present in the lab at the beginning of the lab session; late arrivals may be counted as an absence, at the instructor's discretion.
+Students must be present in the lab at the beginning of the lab session; late arrival may be counted as an absence, at the instructor's discretion.

-The first lab session of the term (1/9/2018) is mandatory.
+You must attend the first lab session of the term.
 If you miss this lab session, you will be dropped from the course unless you contact the course coordinator before the last day of add/drop.